Wildland Fire Research: Tools and Technology Development

 - How does the intensity of a fire affect the emissions of air pollution and the greenhouse gases and black carbon that contribute to climate change?

-- What is the estimated smoke exposure for those near fires, and how does it relate to observed health effects?
+- What is the estimated smoke exposure for people near fires, and how does it relate to observed health effects?

 - How do prescribed burns contribute to air pollution concerns?